 The Thames Valley is at the heart of the UK’s high-performance technology cluster, perhaps better known as ‘Motorsport Valley’ – a global destination for engineering, innovation and business development.
-‘Motorsport Valley’ employs around 41,000 people, including an estimated 80% of the world’s top motorsport engineers.
+‘Motorsport Valley’ employing thousands of people, including an estimated 25,000 skilled engineers.

-The UK is also home to Formula E, with approximately 4,500 companies operating in this sector.
-The nation is currently Europe’s second largest market for plug-in vehicles and its biggest manufacturer of electric vehicles with over 14,000 public chargepoints available across the UK.
+The UK is also home to Formula E, with approximately 4,300 companies operating in this sector.
+The nation is currently Europe’s second largest market for plug-in vehicles and its biggest manufacturer of electric vehicles with over 14,000 public charge points available across the UK.
 Currently, according to the Motorsport Industry Association, 70% of UK motorsport businesses export their products and services abroad and the US is the UK’s largest export market.

 Silverstone is the epicentre of F1 and is famous around the globe for its race circuit.
 Home to British Motorsport for more than 50 years, it is host to international events such as the Formula 1 British Grand Prix and the British round of MotoGP.
 The breadth and depth of companies in the resultant supply chain, together with the technical expertise and innovative minds within the cluster, are unique across the world.

 Silverstone hosts a range of companies including Ducati, Porsche and David Brown Automotive, in addition to these, the park is also home to race teams and engineering companies like Delta Motorsport, EDM Precision Engineering and Alan Docking Racing.

 Silverstone Park has the potential to be the largest Technology Park in Great Britain, and a global destination for engineering, innovation and business development.
 Over 80 High Performance and Technology businesses are situated at Silverstone Park; a designated Enterprise Zone at the heart of the UK’s High Performance and Technology cluster.